PrestaShop/open-source/slack/channels.md

 - Status: Private
 - Language: EN

+**#million-club-members-fr**
+- Description: A chat to discuss between big merchants of big shops
+- Users: Merchans only with invitation
+- Owners: Nicolas Rateau (PrestaShop)
+- Status: Private
+- Language: FR

 **#product**
 - Description: Features, roadmap, and everything about product management around the open source project
 - Users: People with questions or working on this topic